Deutsch: Besançon / Español: Besanzón / Português: Besançon / Français: Besançon / Italiano: Besançon

 - Historical tourism: Ideal for travellers interested in exploring UNESCO-listed sites and Roman history.

-- Cultural exploration: Opportunities to delve into Besançon’s watchmaking history and visit local art galleries.
+- Cultural Exploration: Opportunities to delve into Besançon’s watchmaking history and visit local art galleries.

 - Nature tourism: Scenic river walks, hiking in the surrounding hills, and excursions to the Jura Mountains.